-Marketing services for agriculture (Victoria)
+Marketing services for agriculture (Victoria) Period of implementation: 1997-2011.
 Market and promotion activities of the Victorian State Government.
 Half allocated to K1, other half to K2.

-Marketing and Promotion - Development of market opportunities for agricultural products (WA)
+Marketing and Promotion - Development of market opportunities for agricultural products (WA) Period of implementation: 1995-ongoing.
 Market and promotion activities of the West Australian State Government.
 Half allocated to K1, other half to K2.